DeutchРусскийEnglishEnglish

 Wind capacity doubles every three years!

-By the end of 2009 the world produces wind energy to the equivalent to the total electricity demand of Italy, the seventh largest economy of the world, and equalling 2 % of global electricity consumption.
+By the end of 2009, the world produces wind energy to the equivalent to the total electricity demand of Italy, the seventh largest economy in the world, and equal 2 % of global electricity consumption.

 In some countries and regions wind has become one of the largest electricity sources, the highest shares being: